alejotsv/tmx-converter/README.md

 # tmx-converter
-Application to upload a TMX file and convert it into a csv version.
+Application to upload a TMX file and convert it into a clean CSV version.

 ## UI
 Simple UI with an upload button that only accepts TMX files